Augie-Environmental-Studies/jupyter-server/README.md

 For better security, we never expose our server to the internet directly.
 Instead, we use Cloudflare Tunnel to proxy every traffic and also to handle user authentication.
-We followed the installation instructions at https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/ After installation, we configure our proxy settings and authentication settings at https://one.dash.cloudflare.com/
+We followed the installation guide at https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/ After installation, we configure our proxy settings and authentication settings at https://one.dash.cloudflare.com/